Bible Truth for Everyday Life

 Broken people want to spend time with other broken people.
 And let’s be real: We’re all broken.

-Showing up with a facade of perfection might bolster your pride.
+Showing up with a facade of perfection might make you feel better about yourself.
 But it will also push people away.

 We invite others to live honestly when we first live honestly ourselves.